-To reduce the influence of numerical errors, we center on vertical axis x = 0 km, average the values on both sides (Figures 9a-c), and later for the figure plots we show the right side of "reference-consistent" and the left side of "reference-opposite" (Figure 9d).
-The results reveal that due to the larger topography gradient, the velocity near the plume edge (dashed vertical line) can be maintained for at least 50 Myr (250~300 Myr), while velocity values reduced in other areas.
-As for the later stage (300~500 Myr), the results demonstrate that the bottom velocity values rapidly rise at the locations of high strain rate, causing the melt layer to spread towards the outside of the plume (Figure 9d), leading to the local velocity within the plume to decrease (Figure 9a), the local topography to become smooth (Figure 9b), and the spatial distribution of the melt to increase (Figure 9c).
-We believe that (a) the lack of the cold source causes outward expansion of the melt layer with plume edge movement, and (b) bottom flow velocity with a simple constant scaling factor c in equation (11), both of which lead to the decay of the velocity magnitude within the plume at this stage.
+To reduce the influence of numerical errors, we center on vertical axis x = 0 km, average the values on both sides (Figure 9a-c); later, for the figure plots, we show the right side of "reference-consistent" and the left side of "reference-opposite" (Figure 9d).
+The results reveal that, owing to the larger topographic gradient, the velocity near the plume edge (dashed vertical line) can be maintained for at least 50 Myr (250-300 Myr), whereas the velocity values were reduced in other areas.
+As for the later stage (300-500 Myr), the results demonstrated that the bottom velocity values rapidly increased at locations of high strain rate, causing the melt layer to spread towards the outside of the plume (Figure 9d), leading to a decrease in local velocity within the plume (Figure 9a), the local topography becoming smooth (Figure 9b), and the spatial distribution of the melt increasing (Figure 9c).
+We believe that (a) a lack of the cold source causes outward expansion of the melt layer with plume edge movement and (b) the bottom flow velocity with simple constant scaling factor c in equation (11), both of which lead to the decay of the velocity magnitude within the plume at this stage.

-Notably, the area away from the plume in the "reference-opposite" model (-250~-200 km in Figure 9c) forms the smaller "melt bulge".
-It should be noticed that even if we intentionally suppress the mantle velocity outside the plume, close to the side boundaries, the "melt bulge" still occurs.
-Finally, as the simulation progresses (300 Myr~500 Myr), the dynamic topography value decreases due to the continuous growth of the melt to both sides (Figure 9b), resulting in a decrease in the bottom velocity magnitude (Figure 9a) and the height of the "melt bulge".
+Notably, the area away from the plume in the "reference-opposite" model (-250 to -200 km in Figure 9c) forms the smaller "melt bulge."
+Even if we intentionally suppressed the mantle velocity outside the plume close to the side boundaries, a "melt bulge" still occurred.
+Finally, as the simulation progresses (300-500 Myr), the dynamic topography value decreases due to the continuous growth of the melt to both sides (Figure 9b), resulting in a decrease in the bottom velocity magnitude (Figure 9a) and the height of the "melt bulge."

 The "reference-consistent" modeling results partially indicate the dynamical environment around the hot mantle plume area, validating our "Dirichlet" boundary setup described in the previous sections.
-However, in order to understand the "reference-opposite" model findings, we must start with the conceptual model.
-The dynamical environments of the cold-downwelling zone and the ascending mantle plume are opposite, and under gravitational action, the opposite mantle flow produces the opposite CMB dynamic topography.
-Because the topographic gradients under these regions can be comparably strong and long-lasting here, CMB-mantle flow can be significantly influenced by uppermost core flow, and where the flow field direction may be opposite to that of regional mantle flow (Figure 10).
-Then a mantle "opposite" flow and corresponding boundary layer may exist over several kilometers of thickness, resulting in larger local viscous stress.
+However, to understand the "reference-opposite" model findings, we must start with the conceptual model.
+The dynamic environments of the cold-downwelling zone and ascending mantle plume are opposite, and under gravitational action, the opposite mantle flow produces opposite CMB dynamic topography.
+Because the topographic gradients under these regions can be comparably strong and long lasting, the CMB-mantle flow can be significantly influenced by the uppermost core flow, and the flow field direction may be opposite to that of the regional mantle flow (Figure 10).
+Then a CMB-mantle "opposite" flow and corresponding boundary layer may exist over several kilometers of thickness, resulting in larger local viscous stress.

 Therefore, the outer-plume region of the "reference-opposite" model may indicate the CMB-mantle flow near the cold zone, and the "melt-bulge" (found in the simulation) may correspond to the ULVZs in the cold zone.
-By suppressing the above-adjacent mantle flow near the cold-downwelling zone, the CMB-mantle flow (here in opposition) might, in theory, also contribute to the creation of the ULVZs.
-However, since the outer core cannot be properly recreated in our modeling, the "reference-opposite" model itself cannot provide robust evidence of the process, meaning a self-consistent mechanism for the generation of locally high stress that can contribute to the ULVZs development in cold zone.
+By suppressing the above-adjacent mantle flow near the cold-downwelling zone, the CMB-mantle flow (in opposition) may also contribute to the creation of ULVZs.
+However, because the outer core cannot be properly recreated in our modeling, the "reference-opposite" model itself cannot provide robust evidence of the process, meaning a self-consistent mechanism for the generation of locally high stress that can contribute to the ULVZs development in cold zone.